Key takeaways

 Tenant scans their ID at a badge entry system.

 Does your property need a robust access control system?
 A badge entry system may be the perfect solution.
+Badge entry systems are a popular choice for residential, commercial, and industrial properties because they combine the need for both identification and entry credentials.

-In this guide, we review what badge entry systems are and how they work.
+As a modern key card and key fob system, badge systems are an easy replacement for traditional locks and keys.
+In this guide, we review what badge door entry systems are and how they work.
 Then, we cover the pros and cons of badge entry systems.
 Finally, we offer a simpler, more reliable alternative to badge entry systems.

 What is a badge entry system?

-A badge entry system is an electronic building access control solution that authorizes access in and out of buildings using a person’s ID badge as the credential.
+A badge entry system is an electronic building access control solution that authorizes access in and out of your building using a person’s ID badge as the credential.
 So, the badge is used for both visual identification and access authorization.
 As such, this type of system is popular with commercial and industrial properties.

 Properties like college campuses, hospitals, and office buildings commonly use badge entry systems for optimum security measures.
 Users simply swipe or scan their ID cards to gain access to a building and the rooms within.